byu-ilab/python-mdns/mdnsMessageFormatter/Readme.md

 Each message begins with an MDNSMessage.
 If no parameters are given to the MDNSMessage constructor, the message is instantiated with a transaction ID of 0 and no flags set.

 ### Setting/Clearing MDNSMessageFlags
 Each MDNSMessage has a 16-bit set of flags.
-The flags are initially set to 0.
 In order to set or clear a flag, the methods `MDNSMessage.setFlag(flag)` or `MDNSMessage.clearFlag(flag)` are called.
 MDNSCommon.py has a set of constant flags with the prefix kMDNSFlag... that can be used.
 Here is an example of setting and then clearing the "Response" flag:

 ```python
 m = MDNSMessage()